mrakgr/The-Spiral-Language/readme (for v2).md

 ```
 inl map f ar =
     typecase `ar with
-    | array ~a => array.map `a `(`(f ``a)) f ar
+    | arraym.array ~el => arraym.map `el `(`(f ``el)) f ar
 ```

-The part here where `f` is applied here is not free.
+The part here where `f` is applied in order to extract its type is not free.
 Having to evaluate it twice, once to infer its return type, and once to actually generate its code, will in fact take twice as much time during compilation than just having to do it once.

 It is possible to reduce this cost by wrapping `f` in a join point.